 - Check out the certification requirements for fisheries here, and for species here

-- Organic and natural retail options
+- Organic and natural options in retail outlets

 Local 2 Yale

-In cooperation with local and regional farmers, our Local 2 Yale program provides an array of local produce as seasonally available.
+In cooperation with local and regional farmers, our Local 2 Yale program provides an array of local and regional produce as seasonally available.
 We will continue to provide fresh healthy food and work closely with producers to ensure quality.

 Yale Dining is passionate about the environment.
-We continue to minimize our environmental impacts in all areas of business—from purchasing our food to managing our waste.
+We continue to minimize our environmental impacts in all areas of business, from purchasing our food to managing our waste.
 We support local farmers that practice sustainability and stewardship of the land.